Some Treatments for Gum Disease Are Surgical. Some Examples Are:

-Flap surgery/pocket reduction surgery.
-During this procedure the gums are lifted back and the tarter is removed.
+Flap Surgery/Pocket Reduction Surgery.
+During this procedure, the gums are lifted back and the tartar is removed.
 In some cases, irregular surfaces of the damaged bone are smoothed to limit areas where disease-causing bacteria can hide.
 The gums are then placed so that the tissue fits snugly around the tooth.
-This method reduces the size of the space between the gum and tooth, thereby decreasing the areas where harmful bacteria can grow and decreasing the chance of serious healths problems associated with periodontal disease.
+This method reduces the size of the space between the gum and tooth, thereby decreasing the areas where harmful bacteria can grow and decreasing the chance of serious health problems associated with periodontal disease.

 Bone Grafts.
 This procedure involves using fragments of your own bone, synthetic bone, or donated bone to replace bone destroyed by gum disease.
 The grafts serve as a platform for the regrowth of bone, which restores stability to teeth.
 New technology, called tissue engineering, encourages your own body to regenerate bone and tissue at an accelerated rate.